Mar 16-25, 2018

 How was this possible?
 Let's use Steve Harvey as an example when he announced wrongly who won the Ms. Universe pageant.
 If you were that contestant who was declared Ms. Universe, you'd jump for joy feeling on top of the world.
 But when Steve later admitted fault and gave the crown to someone else, you were crushed into unfathomable misery.
 This can ruin your life!
 How do we apply Buddha's discovery here?

 Let's dissect the process to understand.
-When you were announced Ms. Universe, before you jumped for joy, there is this micro-second gap where you felt the sensation of joy.
-You can then observe that "joy" sensation without being carried away.
-You are just aware that this "joy" sensation exists inside your body at the moment.
-As you observe with a balanced mind, you are very well aware that this "joy" is impermanent and will not last forever.
-So you don't feel attachment to it.
+When you were announced Ms. Universe, before you jumped for joy, there is this micro-second gap where you felt a pleasant sensation - "joy".
+You can then observe that "joy sensation" without being carried away.
+You are just aware that this "joy sensation" exists inside your body at the moment.
+As you observe with a balanced mind, you are very well aware that this "joy" is impermanent and will not last forever - next year you'll have to step down, the pageant could be abolished, you may get health problems, etc. So you don't feel attachment to it.
 So when Steve took back the crown, you simply understand that this temporary thing has already come to an end.
-You are not crushed, you don't become depressed and continue to keep the balance of your mind.
-Your next move is to look forward for another opportunity in life, coming away unscathed (while a weaker person may take refuge in drugs or in the bottle).
+Of course you are disappointed - after all, you are still human.
+But you are not crushed, you don't become depressed and you continue to keep the balance of your mind.
+A weaker person may take refuge in drugs or in the bottle or might even commit suicide.
+Your next move is to look forward to another opportunity in life, coming away unscathed.
+You could think, "I have a good singing voice.
+When this media circus settles down, I'll take up voice lessons."

 - have the full understanding of impermanence - the sensation, pleasant or unpleasant, will persist but will eventually fade away - nothing is forever.